jayden-n/trendista/README.md

 # Trendista

-Trendista is an modern clothing store that sells trendy and stylish pieces to help you become a fashionista.
+Trendista is a modern clothing store that sells trendy and stylish pieces to help you become a fashionista.

 ## Description